What is Splankna Therapy?

 “Spiritual Aspects: We trust that God knows what we need better than we do.
 We invite Him to lead the entire process and to choose for us where to go in the client’s heart.

 When traumas occur in our lives, our enemy seems to capitalize on our vulnerability by offering deals/bargains to the deep heart.
 Sometimes our hearts are deceived and we agree for coping strategies or with symptoms themselves.

 In the Healing Protocol we ask God to reveal any agreements the client made in conjunction with the identified trauma and we assist the client in repenting of the agreement and breaking it, including all the enemy’s claim to the person and entities attached.

 In this way, every effort is made to resolve the symptom from all angles, Physically, Emotionally and Spiritually.”

 Energy psychology protocols in general have been shown to be helpful especially with trauma and anxiety.
 Splankna Therapy Institute explains what it can help with by saying that, “Splankna can help with an issue in as much as it is emotionally rooted.”

 So will it help my lower back pain?
 Maybe, it depends on the degree to which your back pain is emotionally rooted.
 Will it help with my depression?
 Maybe, it depends on the degree to which your depression is emotionally rooted.

 Try it Yourself

 I hope today’s post helped to answer many of the questions you may have had about Splankna Therapy.
 More information about Splankna can be found at Splankna Therapy Institute’s website and in the book by Sarah Thiessen about how she put the therapy protocol together.

 I am a Master Certified Splankna Practitioner (CSP).
-If you are interested in giving this therapy model a try please email me to set up an appointment.
-I offer intensive half day and full day sessions in addition to the standard 1 hour sessions.
+If you are interested in giving this therapy model a try please email me to set up an appointment or check the Splankna directory to find a practitioner near you.